nidhaloff/b-rabbit/docs/usage.rst

      # after that subscribing is straightforward:
      subscriber.subscribe_on_thread()

-    # take a look in the examples for more.
+    # take a look in the examples to see a working publish-subscribe and RPC